 Sheila Saye: Director (2015)

 Sheila was formerly an IT director at Merrill Lynch, where she worked for 20 years managing people and projects in London and New York.
 She then qualified as a personal performance coach and set up her own coaching and consulting practice, working with corporations such as Citigroup and Barclays.
-Sheila also spent 3 years as a part time volunteer at the Citizen’s Advice Bureau carrying out advice and social policy work and now works as a volunteer at the Tate South Lambeth library on Digital Tuesdays for visually impaired people (DTvip).
+Sheila also spent 3 years as a part time volunteer at the Citizen’s Advice Bureau carrying out advice and social policy work and now works as a volunteer helping people with visual impairments.
 Sheila also served as a Trustee for the Darjeeling Children’s Trust for 5 years and has raised thousands of pounds for various charities through marathon and half marathon running.

 Mala Saye: Trustee (2015)

 Mala has extensive experience in the IT industry having previously worked for IBM and now working as a Program Manager at DST Process Solutions.
 She has worked as a volunteer at orphanages in Peru and Argentina in various capacities such as team leader and fund raiser.
 In Peru she worked with the social worker to help integrate the orphanage into the local community and to help raise funds.
 Mala has also worked as a volunteer with the regional branch of the Multiple Sclerosis Society in London to help support members to meet and share information and to raise awareness.
 In addition to this, for 7 years Mala volunteered her services working with the homeless at the Crisis winter housing shelters.

 Paul Davies: Finance Director (2016)